Discrete Fracture Network (DFN) User Guide

 Connectivity Graph

-The fracture graph represents network topology using nodes (intersection points) and edges (fracture segments between intersections).
+The fracture graph represents network topology using nodes (intersection points) and edges (intersection-line segments between nodes).
+It is built automatically when you run Fracture Intersections.

 Graph Analysis